plomitt/ae_test_task/README.md

 - The service finds the temperature reading closest to 14:00 local time
 - If exact 14:00 data is unavailable, it uses readings within 2 hours
 - Coordinates are rounded to 4 decimal places for API efficiency
-- User-Agent header is properly set according to yr.no requirements
+- User-Agent header is set according to yr.no requirements
 - All data is attributed to MET Norway

 ## Error Handling